Shonku/Coursera_GetCleanData_Project/README.md

 on the mean and standard deviation for each measurement are extracted)

 ## To use the code
-1. Download source data from the URL below and unzip in the working directory where R code can be sourced/run URL = https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unzipping the source data will create the subdirectory "UCI HAR Dataset" in the working directory
+* Step 1: Download source data from the URL below and unzip in the working directory where R code can be sourced/run URL = https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unzipping the source data will create the subdirectory "UCI HAR Dataset" in the working directory
-2. Copy run_analysis.R to the working directory.
+* Step 2: Copy run_analysis.R to the working directory.
-3. Run the code: run_analysis.R
+* Step 3: Run the code: run_analysis.R
-4. The code will generate the file "SecondTidyDataSet.txt" in the working directory.
+* Step 4: The code will generate the file "SecondTidyDataSet.txt" in the working directory.
    Note: The code assumes all the data is present in UCI HAR Dataset subdirectory, un-compressed and with the same filenames.

 ## How the script works